grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 ### More than one observer

 Now, the observer API we just skimmed over gives us the possibility to have a single observer at any given time.
 When we register a new observer, the reference to the old one is overwritten.
 This is not really useful in our context, is it?
-With real sensors, we often want them to report their measurements to multiple places (e.g. we want the measurements printed on screen, saved to database, used as part of more complex calculations).
+With real sensors, we often want them to report their measurements to multiple places (e.g. we want the measurements printed on the screen, saved to a database, and used as part of more complex calculations).
 This can be achieved in two ways.

 The first way would be to just hold a collection of observers in our sensor, and add to this collection whenever a new observer is registered: